TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version of the manual was updated for TYPO3 CMS 6.0.
-The changes include updating the information on the "Resource" field of TypoScript templates (which has been removed).
-Also information on old file names and classes were refreshed and some deprecated PHP functions were replaced by their recommended replacements.
+This version of the manual was updated for TYPO3 CMS 6.1.

-The screenshots were updated.
+The changes include adding the new functions "uniqueList", "reverseList" and "sortList", which allow advanced value modification in TypoScript.

 .. _credits: